VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

   "metadata":
     {
       "displayName" : "Parameters Example",
-      "description" : "This is an example showing the usage of parameters"
+      "description" : "This is a 'Hello World' example showing the usage of parameters.
+Please introduce yourself so that the Hello World-Container can print your information..."
     },
-  "environment" : "C",
+  "environment" : "Container",
   "files" :
   [
     {